Learn About Requirements for Food Stamps

 Understanding food stamps requirements is important before you turn in an application for benefits.
 Without meeting all of the requirements for food stamps, also known Supplemental Nutrition Assistance Program (SNAP) benefits, you cannot enroll.
 To determine if you qualify, the state agency will consider your income and resources as well as a few additional criteria.
-Although SNAP is available for people of all ages, there some specific rules that seniors and households with older adults need to understand before starting the SNAP application process.
+Although SNAP is available for people of all ages, there are some specific rules that seniors and households with older adults need to understand before starting the SNAP application process.
 Some of the eligibility qualifications for younger people do not apply for those older than 60 years of age.
 Not all members of a household will always meet the Food stamps eligibility criteria.
 If that happens, the individuals who qualify can apply for benefits on their own.
-Below, find out how to qualify for food stamps and get more information on the income requirements for this program.
+Below, learn about what’s needed to qualify for food stamps and get more information on the income requirements for the program.

 Food stamp requirements include certain deductions that your household can ask for.
 When the state office is determining if your household qualifies for food stamps, they allow you to ask for a standard deduction or list several available deductions.
 Standard deductions are higher in areas with a higher cost of living, such as Alaska and Hawaii.
 If you have other big expenses like child care or medical care, you can choose to list several deductions.
 If you need more information on income limits for SNAP or the type of deduction you can ask for, you can download our guide to senior programs.